anubrat25/movie-recommendation-system/README.md

-This Movie Recommendation System project implements a movie recommendation system based on cosine similarity.
+The Movie Recommendation System project implements a movie recommendation system based on cosine similarity.

 Table of Contents
 1. Introduction